mplpl/unrar_amiga/README.md

 This unrar port complies with localization rules of MorphOS and AmigaOS.
 You can find cs/cd file for making additional translations on GitHub.

+<h3>Large files support</h3>

+On MorphOS and AmigaOS4 large files are supported in the following way:
+* rar file can have size >4GiB
+* a file expanded from a rar file may be bigger than 4GiB

+The above is true provided that file system used for unpacking supports files with size >4GiB.
+OFS, FFS, PFS3 and SFS do not support such files.
+NTFS (on MorphOS) and SFS2 (AmigaOS4) support large files.

+In case of AROS, it does not have functions for 64-bit I/O and in general it does not support files >2GiB.

 <h2>Notes about porting</h2>

 This port is based directly on unrar source code version 5.8.5 (unrarsrc-5.8.5.tar.gz) from rarlab.com: